Cheltenham Ladies' College: Structure and academic results

 The school is divided into three divisions, Lower College (KS3), Upper College (KS4) and Sixth Form College (KS5).
 The school gives pupils a choice in what they study.
 A range of subject combinations is available to Upper College girls at GCSE, and for Sixth Form girls at A-level or International Baccalaureate (IB).
 Tutors are full-time academic members of staff and advise girls on matters relating to their academic work and progress, while the Professional Guidance Centre gives advice on career options and university applications.
 Most pupils go on to continue higher education.

 The school's academic results are high, both compared to the national average and within the independent sector.
 From 2014 to 2017, the school reported that over two thirds of A-level results and approximately 90% of GCSE results were A* or A grades.
 Since 2015, the school has been the top girls boarding school in the country for IB results for three consecutive years.
-In 2019, 71% of students scored A*/A for their A-level examinations awhile 90% scored A*/A for GCSE.
+In 2019, 71% of students scored A*/A for their A-level examinations while 90% scored A*/A for GCSE.
+In 2024, 69.5% of students scored A*/A for their A-level examinations while 85.7% scored A*/A for GCSE.

-Members of an alumnae association of over 9,000 former pupils, across 80 different countries, keep in contact and offer work placements and careers advice.

-According to Vicky Tuck, the school's Principal in 2011, the school's pupils succeed in "chemistry, physics, economics and maths".

 Houses

 The school is made up of around 80% boarders and 20% day girls.
 Whether boarders or day girls, pupils are part of a junior or senior house and are supervised by a Housemistress and a team of House Staff.

 Girls who board live in one of eleven boarding houses.
 There are six junior houses for 11- to 16-year-olds, and five senior houses for sixth form girls.
 The junior houses are Farnley Lodge, Glenlee, Sidney Lodge, St. Austin's, St. Helen's, and St. Margaret's.
 At Sixth Form, all girls move to a senior house.
 The senior houses are Beale, Cambray, Elizabeth, Roderic and St. Hilda's.
 Each house is run by a housemistress and several resident staff.
 The housemistresses have a lighter teaching load with a full-time commitment supervising their boarders.

-Junior day girls have their own base in Eversleigh, where the three junior houses, Bellairs, Glengar and St Clare, are located.
+The junior day girl house is Eversleigh, which is a short walk from the main college site.
 The senior day girl house, Bayshill, is situated in the main college site.